YuktiSharma1110/ie1-basic-stats/README.md

 build.xml:17 Unable to find a javac compiler;
 ```
 Make sure that you have a JDK installed and that the JAVA_HOME environment variable is properly set.

+Changes are made to the READ.md file.
+Checking reset and revert.

+Second set of changes to check revert worked or not.